lukaszmadrzynski/Website-Update/content/pages/ecotours.md

       color: text-dark
     subtitle: ''
     text: >+
-      Whether you have a few hours or several days, Cloud Mountain EcoTours offers authentic and sustainable experiences in Yunnan's most captivating regions.
+      <div style="text-align: center">Whether you have a few hours or several
+      days, Cloud Mountain EcoTours offers authentic and sustainable experiences in Yunnan's most captivating regions.
 Choose from half-day cultural immersions and biodiversity hikes around Lijiang, to multi-day explorations deep into pristine wilderness and Tibetan culture.
-Explore our tour options below and find the perfect Yunnan adventure for you.
+Explore our tour options below and find the perfect Yunnan adventure for you.</div>

     actions: []
     media: